 Yes – if you are unsure about your situation and next steps to take, it is always worth talking to someone about it.
 Contact your local MABS office to speak with an experienced adviser.
 If you struggle to engage with your lender, MABS can contact them on your behalf, taking some stress away from the situation.

 Yes – borrowers can get free financial and legal advice through Abhaile.
 It is a Government funded scheme that provides support to people in long-term mortgage arrears.
 MABS is the gateway to Abhaile and working with the Insolvency Service of Ireland (ISI) and the Legal Aid Board (LAB), the scheme provides a wide range of help.
 To date, it has helped thousands of borrowers in mortgage arrears keep their home.

 If you have assessed your situation, and think you need a payment break, contact your local MABS office or through our live chat to speak with an experienced adviser as you may have other options.
 If you've spoken to an adviser and have made the decision to take a payment break, the following lenders have introduced online applications for borrowers seeking a payment break:

 The following lenders have introduced online applications for borrowers seeking a payment break:

 To request a payment break with following lenders and loan owners, you must contact them directly:

 This FAQ blog does not represent legal advice and is intended for guidance only.
 If you are concerned about your current or future personal financial situation then please contact a money adviser from MABS.
-All face-to-face consultations are currently suspended, however advisers are available by phone and email.
+All face-to-face consultations are currently suspended, however advisers are available by phone and email and through our live chat.
 Contact details are available here.